Subsidy removal is best economic decision to reduce Nigeria’s debt – LCCI

 The LCCI’s president advised that copious references should henceforth be made on the growth and returns of the country’s stock of financial assets in corporate equities, real estate and infrastructure spaces.

-This, he said, would provide local and global observers a balanced picture of our financial position.
+This, he said, would provide local and global observers with a balanced picture of our financial position.

 “It would also motivate national asset managers, led by MOFI, to grow our assets and the returns on them as well as motivate our national liability managers, led by the DMO, to minimise our liabilities and the costs we incur on them with equal vigour.